kixwho/SQL_Revenue_performance_analysis/README.md

     -Rank by orders match rank by revenue → Order volume ~ revenue power
 #### Strategy implication:
 Revenue is not geographically concentrated.
 Top 5 cities contribute 27% of total revenue, indicating a long-tail demand distribution rather than reliance on a few key hubs.
-While this limits the effect marketing in major cities has, it does point to a more resilient, broad revenue base.
+This points to a more resilient revenue base and growth opportunities may lie in scaling broadly across regions.